 Western Reserve Hospital is one of five hospital sites for the Northeast Ohio Osteopathic Emergency Medicine Residency.
-Other partnered institutions include Cleveland Clinic South Pointe Hospital (base hospital), Affinity Medical Center in Massillon, and St. John's Hospital in Westlake.
 The four year comprehensive program conforms to the requirements as set forth by the American Osteopathic Association Basic Standards for Residency Training in Emergency Medicine.
-Each training site utilizes training faculty who are committed to the education of Osteopathic emergency physicians, and have input to the program director at the base institution

 The Mission of the WRH NEOOEM Residency training site is to develop a competent osteopathic physician, skilled in the practice of Emergency Medicine.
 This is accomplished by providing an intense, diversified experience that will provide the resident with the confidence to practice competently and efficiently regardless of the chosen practice environment.
 WRH provides the opportunity to become academically and procedurally proficient through immersion in intensive care, trauma, advanced life support, and subspecialty exposures to all age groups, along with instruction in text, journal, and electronic resources.
 The ultimate goal of our training program is excellence in patient care, recognized by colleagues and patients alike.